Cooperative Education or Co-Op

 - Learn a skill

-- Explore you career cluster & pathway
+- Explore your career cluster & pathway

-- Early release from school
+- Early release from the school day (when required)

 - Paid work experience that allows you to work towards your career goals 12-32 hours per week